zcabkle/fyp-foodbank-portal/README.md

 ## Running Locally

 1. Install required dependencies and clone this repo.
-2. Build with `npm run build`
+2. Build with the command line at the root directory `npm run build`
-3. Run with `swa start build --api-location api`
+3. Run from the root directory `swa start build --api-location api`
 4. Open http://localhost:4280 on browser.

 ## Deploying onto Azure